odino/odino.github.com/source/_posts/2019-02-13-abs-1-dot-1-0-released-a-bit-more-of-python-and-a-bit-more-of-bash-for-the-most-programming-language-out-there.markdown

 ## Backtick commands

-My *absolutely* favorite feature in this release is the ability to execute commands with the backtick shell syntax:
+My *absolute* favorite feature in this release is the ability to execute commands with the backtick shell syntax:

 ``` bash